Colin Higgins: Hollywood

 After Higgins graduated from Stanford he got a job as an able-bodied seaman "because I wanted to see the Orient.
 It didn't take me long to realize that the days of Conrad and Eugene O'Neill were over.
 There was no work and too many people to do it."

-He visited Expo 67 in Montreal and was inspired by the film exhibits there and decided to learn about film.
-He began working on a Master of Fine Arts in screenwriting at UCLA, where his classmates included Paul Schrader.
-While there he made two short films, Opus One (1968), a satire on student films, and Retreat, an anti-war statement.
-His M.F.A. thesis would serve as the basis for Harold and Maude (1971).
+He visited Expo 67 in Montreal, was inspired by the film exhibits there and decided to learn about film.
+He began working for a Master of Fine Arts in screenwriting at UCLA, where his classmates included Paul Schrader and his own brother Barry Higgins.
+While Colin Higgins was there, he made the short films Opus One (1968), a satire on student films, and Retreat, an anti-war statement.
+His thesis was the basis for Harold and Maude (1971).

 Harold and Maude

-After graduating he went to work for a wealthy family in Los Angeles as a part-time chauffeur and pool cleaner in exchange for free accommodation, where he met film producer Ed Lewis.
-Higgins showed a draft of Harold and Maude to Lewis, who then showed it to Robert Evans at Paramount.
-Higgins wanted to direct the script himself and was allowed to shoot a director's test for $7,000 but Paramount was not sufficiently impressed, and Hal Ashby was hired.
+After graduating he went to work for a wealthy family in Los Angeles as a part-time chauffeur and pool cleaner in exchange for free accommodation.
+He met a film producer, Ed Lewis,and showed him a draft of Harold and Maude.
+Lewis then showed it to Robert Evans at Paramount.
+Higgins wanted to direct the script himself and was allowed to shoot a director's test for $7,000, but Paramount was not sufficiently impressed, and Hal Ashby was hired.
 Higgins collaborated well with Ashby and both were pleased with the final film, but it was not a large box-office success on original release.

-Higgins got an offer to write a Movie of the Week for TV, The Devil's Daughter (1972), which he later described as "just a job".
-He also wrote a TV movie, The Distributor, which was not made, and a feature film script, Killing Lydia, which would later become the basis for his 1978 film Foul Play.
+Higgins got an offer to write the screenplay for the TV movie The Devil's Daughter (1972), which he later described as "just a job".
+He also wrote a script for a TV movie, The Distributor, which was not made, and a feature film script, Killing Lydia, which became the basis for his 1978 film Foul Play.
 He then received an offer from Jean-Louis Barrault in Paris to turn Harold and Maude into a play for French actor Madeleine Renaud.
 Higgins did so, working on the French translation with Jean-Claude Carrière, and the play ran for seven years.
-The film of Harold and Maude continued to run in cinemas around the world, where by 1983 it was in profit.
-(The same year it was estimated Higgins had earned $1 million from his script and productions of the play.)
+The film of Harold and Maude continued to run in cinemas around the world, and by 1983 it was in profit.
+(The same year it was estimated that Higgins had earned $1 million from his script and productions of the play.)

-While in Paris, Higgins met theatre director Peter Brook and worked with him as playwright-in-residence for his company.
+While he was in Paris, Higgins met theatre director Peter Brook and worked with him as playwright-in-residence for his company.
 They did a play about mountain people in Uganda called The Ik which ran in Paris, London and New York.
 The producers of The Devil's Daughter hired Higgins to write a Hitchcock-style thriller.
-This became Silver Streak (1976), which was a hit under the direction of Arthur Hiller.
+This script became Silver Streak (1976), which was a hit under the direction of Arthur Hiller.
 Higgins later said if he had directed it he would have been "a bit less faithful to the writer; I would have slashed away."